-Get in touch with ENSTA BRETAGNE’s Students’ Union (BDE)
+Get in touch with ENSTA Students'office at the Brest campus (BDE)

 The Students’ Union welcomes new students and helps you to settle in.
 Through social encounters and activities, you’ll get to know other students and adjust more quickly to life on campus.
 Feel free to ask them questions about student life here.